 As Christian moms and parents, we must live intentionally to impact our kids’ faith.
-That’s why we created the Appointments with Jesus Calendar for your fridge!
+(Need help with that part?
+Read our Heart Change for Moms devo on Intentional Motherhood.)

 If raising kids with strong faith is one of those top things, then what plan do you have for growing that inside of them each day?
 If we don’t choose to nurture our kid’s relationship with God, and teach them how we grow in our own faith, then they will be left to figure this out on their own.

 Deuteronomy 6 talks about loving God above all else.
 We are supposed to raise our kids to understand who God is, so they can be blessed by following after Him.